bimdata/javascript-api-client/docs/CollaborationApi.md

 Update the permission of a group on a folder

  Update the permission of a group on a folder.
-0: ACCESS_DENIED,             50: READ_ONLY,             100: READ_WRTIE               Required scopes: org:manage
+Permissions choices are : &#x60;&#x60;&#x60; 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE &#x60;&#x60;&#x60; When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
+In this case, if the updated permission is the same as the previously modified child&#39;s, the child will lose its \&quot;independence\&quot; and follow the parent&#39;s future permission when it is modified again.
+Required scopes: org:manage

 ### Example